 Present Continuous Tense in Turkish

-To express a current ongoing action, Present continuous tense is used.
+If you want to express a current ongoing action, you must use present continuous tense is used.
 Things are habitually done are expressed by using the present tense in English.
 In contrast in Turkish, habitual things are expressed using aorist (tr.
 Geniş zaman).

 Present continuous tense is easy to form.
 The suffix “-yor” is attached to the root of the verb.
 The verb does not undergo changes unless,